 - Don't hire a lawyer or medical professional who has sought you out after an accident.

 - Finally, don't expect that your claim or lawsuit will make you wealthy.
 Claims from an accident are calculated based upon the injuries, pain and suffering, loss of income, and other damages.
 A lawyer from the firm will carefully value your case, based upon the degree of the injuries, the long term impact on your life and finances, and the emotional anguish and pain and suffering you have experienced, as well as other estimated losses.

 What are the Leading Causes of Car Accidents in West Virginia?

 - Speeding: sadly, speeding is still a leading cause of car accidents.
-The faster a car is moving, the higher the level of impact and greater the potential for damage and physical injury.
-Aggressive drivers that take risks endanger all others that are sharing the street, road or highway.
+The faster a car is moving, the higher the level of impact and the greater the potential for damage and physical injury.
+Aggressive drivers that take risks endanger all others that are sharing the street, road, or highway.

 - Drunk driving: a driver under the influence is far more likely to speed and operate a vehicle in a dangerous manner, swerving, wrong-way driving, and other dangerous conduct that often leads to severe injuries or fatalities.
 Drunk driving accidents continue to be a serious problem in West Virginia.